Petition to Donald Trump, Mike Pence, Jeff sessions

 Pass the CARERS Act and protect medical marijuana patients

-My four-year-old daughter Morgan suffers from Dravet Syndrome, a rare form of epilepsy that causes frequent and dangerous seizures.
+My six-year-old daughter Morgan suffers from Dravet Syndrome, a rare form of epilepsy that causes frequent and dangerous seizures.
 We’ve tried everything to help her.
 She’s taken more than 10 different anti-epilepsy medications but at best, she's gone only four weeks without a seizure.
 Based on our own research, advice from our doctors, and what we’ve heard from families living in other states, we would like Morgan to try cannabidiol oil -- a form of medical marijuana.
 For children with similar illnesses in other parts of the country, the results using medical marijuana have been life changing.
 Medical marijuana comes in many different preparations, and is prescribed accordingly to treat specific conditions.
 The treatment Morgan needs would not make her "high", and she wouldn't smoke it.
 It would come in a bottle just like her other medications, but with fewer side effects.
 The medications that Morgan has tried have devastating side effects.
 They gave her kidney stones, ulcerative colitis, and compromise her respiratory system.
 She should be able to try this much safer option.
 But medical marijuana is still illegal at the federal level.
 It’s currently a Schedule 1 drug, which means the federal government considers it just as dangerous as heroin and says there is no medicinal value.
 This means our family would have to move to a different state to get it, or obtain it illegally and risk arrest.
 I have decided that neither of those choices are good enough for my family.
 That’s why I’m supporting the Compassionate Access, Research Expansion and Respect States (CARERS) Act -- a bipartisan bill that will let states legalize medical marijuana without federal interference.
 It will also expand research into the health benefits of marijuana and allow Veterans Affairs doctors to recommend marijuana to ailing veterans.
-It will completely legalize high CBD strains of marijuana for medical treatment nationwide.
-The CARERS Act would also reclassify marijuana as schedule 2, affirming to the world that marijuana does have medical benefits.
+The CARERS Act would remove also CBD from scheduling under the Controlled Substances Act, affirming to the world that marijuana does have medical benefits.
 This bill will change the lives of so many sick and suffering people, like my daughter, around the country.
 Please sign my petition asking Congress to pass the CARERS Act.

 Petition to U.S. House of Representatives, U.S. Senate